jonathanballs/logmaster/Readme.md

 ![Screenshot](/screenshot.png)

 ## Compiling
 You will need the D build tools to compile logmaster.
 Navigate to the root directory and run `dub build`.
+Only the latest versions of DMD and LDC are supported.
+NB: The dmd compiler that ships with Ubuntu 18.04 will not compile logmaster.

 ## Installing
 Arch Linux: Install [`logmaster-git`](https://aur.archlinux.org/packages/logmaster-git/) from the AUR.